 Critics have described their playing as "grace and fire… fury and repose… a triumphant mass of non-stop energy" (WholeNote), "Splendid… a miracle of knowledge and poetry" (Gramophone),"spectacular" (American Record Guide) and have praised their "artistry, poetry, and impeccable technique" (La Scena Musicale).
 Of their recent Germany tour the Rheinische Post wrote: "Duo Concertante impresses with their technical brilliance, but their musicality is even more special."

 Nancy and Tim’s passion and commitment to contemporary music has acted as the catalyst for many new Canadian works.
-With the Duo, she has commissioned a total of sixty-five new works and original arrangements for violin and piano from many of Canada’s leading composers, such as Murray Schafer, Vincent Ho, Kati Agócs, Kelly-Marie Murphy, Omar Daniel, Andrew MacDonald, Brian Current, Linda Bouchard, and Jean Lesage.
-Their CDs Wild Honey and Wild Bird consist entirely of commissioned Canadian works and in April 2017 the Duo released Incarnation featuring works by Chan Ka Nin, Denis Gougeon, Alice Ho, Jocelyn Morlock and Andrew Staniland.
-CBC Radio picked it as one of the top ten classical recordings of 2017.
+With the Duo, she has commissioned a total of sixty-five new works and original arrangements for violin and piano from many of Canada’s leading composers, such as Murray Schafer, Vincent Ho, Kati Agócs, Clifford Crawley, Kelly-Marie Murphy, Omar Daniel, Andrew MacDonald, Brian Current, Linda Bouchard, and Jean Lesage.
+Their CDs Wild Honey and Wild Bird consist entirely of commissioned Canadian works and their recent album Incarnation, with works by Chan Ka Nin, Denis Gougeon, Alice Ho, Jocelyn Morlock and Andrew Staniland, was picked by CBC as one of the top ten classical recordings of 2017.

 As a soloist, Nancy Dahn has performed concertos by Beethoven, Bruch, Mendelssohn, Brahms, Bach, Mozart, Saint-Saens, Vivaldi, Piazzolla, Part, Lou Harrison, and Andrew MacDonald with orchestras in Canada and the United States.
 The Halifax Chronicle Herald praised her "powerful musical instincts and flawless technique" in her recent performance of the Bruch Concerto.
 She has also enjoys collaborating in chamber music with artists such as James Campbell, Evelyn Hart, Suzie LeBlanc, Atar Arad, and the Shanghai, Afiara and Cecelia String Quartets.